kkinnear/zprint/README.md

 call `(shutdown-agents)` at the end of your program or your program won't exit!

+#### :cache

+In cases where zprint needs to cache some value, the following keys indicate a directory where all cached data will reside:

+##### :location <text style="color:#A4A4A4;"><small>"HOME"</small></text>

+If this does not appear, the location is the home directory ".".
+If this does appear, it must be a string and it will either be considered an environment variable or a Java system property.
+If the string contains a ".", it will be considered a Java system property and will be looked resolved in that fashion, and if it does not contain a ".", it will be considered an environment variable and resolved in that fashion.

+##### :directory <text style="color:#A4A4A4;"><small>".zprint"</small></text>

+This is the directory in which the various aspects of the cache will reside.
+This directory is used or created in the :location (see immediately above).
+Typically this directory would start with a "." so that it would not normally be visible.
+The default is ".zprint".

+#### :url

+The only things currently cached are the results of URL lookups of option maps used for configuration.
+These lookups are triggered by the `--url` or `--url-only` switches on the uberjar and graalvm binaries.
+There are two values associated with cacheing of URL lookups.

+##### :cache-secs <text style="color:#A4A4A4;"><small>300</small></text>

+This the time that for which the result of a URL lookup is cached.

+##### :cache-dir <text style="color:#A4A4A4;"><small>"urlcache"</small></text>

+This the name of the directory in which the cached URL results are held.
+This directory is itself located in the [:cache :directory] value described immediately above.

 #### :color?

 As of zprint 0.5.1, the `:color?` option key will control whether